dd32/td-gh-ex/readme.txt

 === Apex Business ===
-Contributors: Aruphash
+Contributors: aruphash
-Tags: blog, news, two-columns, right-sidebar, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, theme-options, threaded-comments, translation-ready, full-width-template, portfolio
+Tags: blog, news, one-column, two-columns, right-sidebar, left-sidebar, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, theme-options, threaded-comments, translation-ready, full-width-template, portfolio, grid-layout
 Requires at least: 4.0
-Tested up to: 4.9.8
+Tested up to: 5.2.3
 Requires PHP: 5.6
-Stable tag: trunk
+Stable tag: 0.0.10
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==

+Apex Business is a multipurpose business and blog theme that can be used for all types of websites.

 == Copyright ==

-Apex Business WordPress Theme, Copyright 2019 Aruphash Apex Business is distributed under the terms of the GNU GPL
+Apex Business WordPress Theme, Copyright 2019 aruphash Apex Business is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify